soupi/learn-haskell-blog-generator/src/08-testing.md

 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}
 ```

+That's it! `hspec-discover` will automatically define a `main` for us.
 Now we can run the tests using `stack test` or `cabal v2-test` (your choice).
 Because we haven't defined any tests, our output is: